MmWave Radar and Vision Fusion for Object Detection in Autonomous Driving: A Review: Sensor Deployment

-According to Table 2, it can be discovered that the overwhelming majority of automobile manufacturers have adopted a sensor configuration scheme combining radar and camera.
-In addition to Tesla, other manufacturers have used the fusion sensing technology combining lidar, mmWave radar and camera.
-It can be concluded that the sensing solution using the fusion of radar and vision is the current mainstream trend in the field of obstacle detection for autonomous driving vehicles.
-The reason is that the radar and the camera have complementary characteristics.
-The specific details will be explained in Section 3.2.
+As shown in Table~\ref{tab2}, the overwhelming majority of automobile manufacturers have adopted a~sensor configuration scheme combining radar and cameras.
+In~addition to Tesla, other manufacturers have used the fusion sensing technology combining lidar, mmWave radar, and cameras.
+It can be concluded that the sensing solution using the fusion of radar and vision is the current mainstream trend in~the~field of obstacle detection for autonomous driving vehicles.
+The~reason is that the radar and the camera have complementary characteristics.
+The~specific details will be explained in~Section \ref{sec3.2}.